 - Serve in your favorite mug and enjoy!

 Brewing can vary between different varieties of black tea so always read packaging directions carefully.

 Black tea benefits can obviously come from a nice hot cup of tea.
-Black tea can also be consumed cold as iced tea.
-Another way to get black tea benefits in liquid form?
+It can also be consumed cold as iced tea.
 You can use it to make a probiotic-rich kombucha.

 Other tasty ways to get black tea benefits: